Malaysian Trumpet Snail (Melanoides Tuberculata)

 ---|---|

-You are not required to feed the Malaysian Trumpet Snails as they feed on algae, bacteria, microalgae, leftover fish or shrimp food and dead or decaying organic matter that is in the aquarium.
+Malaysian Trumpet Snails are a self-sustaining species that do not require additional feeding, as they subsist on a diet of algae, bacteria, microalgae, leftover fish or shrimp food, and decaying organic matter that naturally occurs within the aquarium environment.